 Looking for set-it-and-forget-it automation?
 Then you’ll need a more advanced texting platform.

 These advanced automation features are what will enable you to do things like:

-But your needs will differ depending on your daily messaging workflows and how you operate your business.
+But your needs will differ depending on your daily messaging workflows and how you operate your business or organization.

-If you’re looking for text messaging for sales teams, then CRM integrations will most likely be important
+If you’re looking for text messaging for sales teams, then CRM integrations will most likely be important.

 If you’re looking for text messaging marketing, then integrations with email providers and other marketing platforms might be valuable.

 For medical, dental, and clinical offices EHR integrations and HIPAA compliance will be important.

 Similarly, HR departments and staffing agencies who need to text job candidates and employees may require HRIS or HRMS integrations.